m0dd0/Snacade/README.md

 # Snacade
 This addin allows you to play the famous snake game within Fusion360.
 Its made to entertain you :)
+The button/command to start the game is created in the addins panel in the tools tab and is not promoted by default.
 All the blocks and and spheres, representing the snake or the maze, are real Fusion360 bodies which are created in the CAD model.